edom/work/edom.github.io/ps1.md

 ---
-title: PlayStation
+title: Reverse-engineering PlayStation 1 3D games to control the camera
 date: 2018-05-25 00:00 +0700
 permalink: /ps1.html
 ---

 - I want to move the camera arbitrarily in the PlayStation game "Street Fighter EX plus alpha".
-    - The same technique might be applicable to other 3D PS1 games such as "Tekken 3".
+    - The same technique might be applicable to other 3D PS1 games such as "Street Fighter EX2 plus", "Tekken 3", and "Fighting Layer" (Namco System 12, beefed-up PlayStation 1).
     - Interesting instructions: RTPT, CTC2.
         - I think that's the only way the game can render the graphics at 30 fps, given the hardware.
         - Need some knowledge of linear algebra and computer graphics.